FreshCheck, a startup developing colour-change tools for hygiene verification, has raised £625,000 seed investment from investors including the ICIF.

 FreshCheck and Imperial College London

 Beginning with participation in Imperial’s Venture Catalyst Challenge in 2015, FreshCheck has sampled extensively the competitions, programmes and services available through Imperial’s entrepreneurial ecosystem.
 This included participation in Climate-KIC and the 2017 CDT Den.
 FreshCheck also undertook early-stage development work at the Imperial College Advanced Hackspace.
 Funding and mentorship from these programmes helped the company take key steps, including filing a patent on its core technology.
-Since 2018, the company has been resident in the I-HUB at Imperial’s White City Campus.
+Earlier this year, the company took up residence in the i-HUB, extending their connection with the White City Campus after three years developing their technology and business in the White City Incubator..

 About Imperial College Innovation Fund 1